10 Must do Things on an Ireland Road Trip

 Dinner at Mc Ganns in Doolin

-8. Indulge in an organic seaweed bath in Sligo – We drove all the way from Doolin for 3 hours just to have this seaweed bath and it was so worth it.
+This bit is more of an indulgence but definitely one of the best things to do in Ireland.
+Indulge in an organic seaweed bath in Sligo – We drove all the way from Doolin for 3 hours just to have this seaweed bath and it was so worth it.
 This place is called the Voya Seaweed bath.
 It’s a 50 mins bath where you are dipped in warm water with organic seaweed in it.
-Its leaves your skin very soft and supple and you are totally rejuvenated.
+It leaves your skin very soft and supple and you are totally rejuvenated.
 Now that was quite something!

 The Voya Seaweed bath

-9. Visit the Giant’s causeway in Northern Ireland – This was one of my favourites in Northern Ireland.
+Another major thing to do in Ireland is to Visit the Giant’s causeway in Northern Ireland.
+This one is literally one of the best tourist attractions in the country.
 40000 hexagonal interlocked basalt columns jutting out of the sea makes for a stunning landscape.
-Legend has it that these columns were home to an ancient giant and he created it himself while science says that is was the aftermath of volcanic activity.
+Legend has it that these columns were home to an ancient giant and he created it himself while science says that it was the aftermath of volcanic activity.
 Giant or Science…I loved this place and did not want to leave.

 The gorgeous Giants Causeway